tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 “Lily,” I interject.

-“Lily, you need me.
-You need me to help you, or you will be in a lot of trouble.
+“Lily, I’m the only one who can help you now.
+Without me, you’re in a lot of trouble.
 Trouble that will haunt you for the rest of your life.”

 He steps directly under my umbrella, so close that I can feel the heat radiating off his skin.
 Slowly, he reaches out with his right hand and tucks a damp strand of blonde hair behind my ear, his knuckles brushing my cheek.
 “You’re… beautiful, Lily.”